Different types of treatment work for different people. It depends on how sick a person is and what drugs the person is addicted to.

-Talking about your feelings with counselors (people trained to listen and help you solve personal problems), called behavioral counseling, is also an important type of treatment.
-It can be just between you and a counselor.
-Sometimes family members will join the counseling session to help solve family problems.
+Talking about your feelings with counselors is an important type of treatment.
+It can help people with any type of drug addiction.
+Sometimes sessions are just between you and a counselor.
+Sometimes family members will join a counseling session.
 Or you might talk with other people in treatment, in a group led by a counselor.
-People taking medicines benefit the most when they combine the medicine with counseling.
-But medicine alone can still be helpful if counseling isn't available.

 - understand why they got addicted